Canadian Bombshell Laurence Bédard Smolders In Lacy Black Lingerie As She Flaunts Pert Derriere Outside

-Laurence Bédard gave her 2.9 million Instagram followers a massive thrill when she uploaded a tantalizing photo.
-She looked smoking hot in some barely-there lingerie that clung to her curves as she posed in an outdoor location.
-The pic sent her fans racing to view the image and to engage with her on the social media platform.
+Laurence Bédard gave her 2.9 million Instagram followers a massive thrill on Tuesday, January 19, when she uploaded a tantalizing photo.
+She looked smoking hot in barely-there lingerie that clung to her curves as she posed in an outdoor location.
+The pic sent her fans racing to view the image and engage with her on the social media platform.

-Laurence updated her feed on Tuesday, January 19.
 In her caption, she offered a promo code for an online adult store.
-The code gives the user a massive 50% discount for almost any item as well as free shipping to certain countries.
+The code gives the user a massive 50 percent discount for almost any item as well as free shipping to certain countries.

 The model seduced her fans with her insane figure.
-The underwire bra helped to mold and lift her voluptuous assets.
-She showcased just a hit of sideboob in the snap, as well as her myriad of tattoos that were inked all over her sun-kissed skin.
+The underwire bra helped mold and lift her voluptuous assets.
+She showcased just a hit of sideboob in the snap, as well as the myriad tattoos that were inked all over her sun-kissed skin.

-Laurence’s booty took center stage in the image.
-She flaunted her pert derriere left bare by the skimpy thong that she was sporting.
-The g-string exposed her lush hips and the curve of her toned thighs
+Laurence's booty took center stage in the image.
+She flaunted her pert derriere, which was left bare by the skimpy thong that she was sporting.
+The G-string exposed her lush hips and the curve of her toned thighs

-Laurence styled her signature red locks in a side part.
-Her slick bob looked elegant as it framed her face.
-She wore small hoop earrings to complete her ensemble.

-The social media star took to the outdoors for the shot.
-She appeared to be on a porch with intricately carved pillars in the background.
+The social media star appeared to be on a porch with intricately carved pillars in the background.
 The soft light enfolded the model as she posed for the camera.

 Laurence showed off a profile view of her lithe figure.
 She bent her knee to accentuate the curve of her butt.
-The redhead then placed her forearm against the wall, while putting her other hand behind her head as she swept her hair away from her face.
+The redhead then placed her forearm against the wall while putting her other hand behind her head as she swept her hair away from her face.

-Something off-camera grabbed Laurence’s attention, as her green eyes were focused elsewhere.
+Something off-camera grabbed Laurence's attention as her green eyes were focused elsewhere.
 The model pouted her full lips as she stared into the distance for a breathtaking snap.

-The photo has already racked up over 40,000 likes, and 400 comments.
-Many of the her admirers waxed lyrical about her body or posted heart or flame emoji to show their appreciation.
+The photo has already racked up over 40,000 likes and 400 comments.
+Many of her admirers waxed lyrical about her body or posted heart or flame emoji to show their appreciation.

-One follower call her “my dream girl.”
+One follower called her "my dream girl."

 "Out of this world.
 You're looking so amazing," another gushed before adding rose emoji.

-A third Instagrammer posted their verdict.
+A third Instagram user posted their verdict.

 "Wow!
 One of your sexiest pics," they raved.